Skip to main content

 4.1.
 Solution Basics

-The DetNet IP encapsulation supporting DetNet Service sub-layer is
+The DetNet IP encapsulation supporting the DetNet service sub-layer

-based on the "UDP tunneling" concept.
-The solution creates a set of
+is based on the "UDP tunneling" concept.
+The solution creates a set

-underlay UDP/IP tunnels between an overlay set of DetNet relay nodes.
+of underlay UDP/IP tunnels between an overlay set of DetNet relay

-encapsulated in an UDP packet containing the sequence number used by
+encapsulated in a UDP packet containing the sequence number used by

-PREOF functions within the domain.
-This solution maintains the 6-
+PREOF within the domain.
+This solution maintains the 6-tuple-based

-tuple-based DetNet flow identification in DetNet transit nodes, which
+DetNet flow identification in DetNet transit nodes, which operate at

-operate at the DetNet forwarding sub-layer between the DetNet service
+the DetNet forwarding sub-layer between the DetNet service sub-layer

-Figure 2 shows how the PREOF capable DetNet IP data plane fits into
+how the PREOF-capable DetNet IP data plane fits into the DetNet sub-

 DetNet IP